alpaca-lang/alpaca/README.md

 ## Recursion
 Infinitely recursive functions are typed as such and permitted as they're necessary for processes that loop on `receive`.
-I'm presently planning on restricting bi-directional calls between modules for simplicity.
+Bi-directional calls between modules are disallowed for simplicity.
 This means that given module `A` and `B`, calls can occur from functions in `A` to those in `B` or the opposite but *not* in both directions.

 I think this is generally pretty reasonable as bidirectional references probably indicate a failure to separate concerns but it has the additional benefit of